Eye Movement Desensitisation

 What is EMDR and how does it work?

-Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy used to help people recover from distressing or traumatic events.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy used to help people recover from distressing or traumatic events, which are having an impact on an individuals wellbeing.
+EMDR can help the brain reprocess traumatic and difficult events, so that they are no longer as distressing.

 Who developed EMDR?